Fixing sliver polygons in spatial join operations

 if gdf.crs is None or not gdf.crs.is_projected:

-raise ValueError("CRS must be projected to calculate accurate area in square meters.")
+raise ValueError("CRS must be projected to calculate accurate area in square metres.")

 gdf["geometry"] = gdf["geometry"].apply(lambda geom: make_valid(geom) if geom else geom)